LinwoodDev/Setonix/README.md

 ---

+Quokka is a table sandbox game where you can decide how to play.
+Spawn cards everywhere you like, add optional rules and play with your friends or alone without internet.

 **This project is still in development and not ready for production use.
 Please join the matrix or discord server for updates!**

 **Click [here](https://github.com/LinwoodDev/Quokka/discussions/26) to read about the concept and share your thoughts!**